mosip/ble-verifier-sdk/README.md

 }
 ```

-Note: The `ovp-ble-verifier-ui` module is yet to be build.
+Note: The `mosip-react-native-ble-verifier-ui` module is yet to be build.
 If you want to implement your own UI screens, please look at the [documentation](docs/UI-IMPLEMENTATION.md) for internal APIs.

 ## API Reference
 #### 1. `new new OVP_BLE(config)`